 never proceed with any transfer.

-Clients who need to open a matching account are punted into a separate account-opening flow.
-When they finish, they land on a generic “fund your account” screen — with no link back to the transfer they were trying to complete.
+Clients who need to open a matching account are sent into a separate account-opening flow.
+When they finish, they land on a generic "fund your account" screen with no link back to the transfer they were trying to complete.

 drop off when deciding between full or partial transfer.